MohamedMamdouh18/Games-Field/README.md

 ### Features

 - A friendly GUI that allows users to choose a game to play and then change a mode among three modes:
     - PVP: player versus player.
-It is the default mode if you don't choose anything.
+It is the default mode if you don't select anything.
     - PVA: player versus AI.
     - AVP: AI versus player.

 - The application supports three games: Chess, Tic-tac-toe and Connect-4.

-- In each game, if you decide to play against an AI, you can select the difficulty of the AI from Easy, Normal -the default difficulty- and Hard, but it won't make any changes if you choose a difficulty level in PVP mode.
+- In each game session, if you decide to play against an AI, you can select the difficulty of the AI from Easy, Normal -the default difficulty- and Hard, but it won't make any changes if you choose a difficulty level in PVP mode.

 - In a Chess game, every time you click on a piece of yours.
 The board highlights the valid movements for this piece,